ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Labeled LC-MS Workflow.md

     *   *rawAbundances*: It consists of the pool total values obtained from the NA Corrected output.

-    *   *CorrectedIsotopologues*: It consists of the fractional contribution values obtained from the NA Corrected output, wherein the parent (M0) is considered as 100%, and all other isotopologues are relative to it.
+    *   *CorrectedIsotopologues*: It consists of the fractional enrichment values obtained from the NA Corrected output in percentage

-    *   *FracContribution*: It consists of the fractional enrichment values obtained from the NA Corrected output in percentage calculated using the formula:
+    *   *FracContribution*: It consists of the fractional contribution of the labelled carbons.
+It is calculated by the the following formula

-        fractional contribution = na corrected value of isotopologue / na corrected value of parent (M0)
+    *   *Fractional contribution* = Sum(Label * Fractional Enrichment)/ total number of carbons.
+    Eg: for glycine, fractional contribution = (0*FE0 + 1*FE1 + 2*FE2)/2, where FE = Fractional Enrichment

 #References